jsdclxvi/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Why did the tree go to the dentist?
+It needed a root canal.